Nonlinear Multiview Analysis: Identifiability and Neural Network-assisted Implementation: Proposed Approach

-Our goal is to learn $ \x_\ell = \bm \Theta \s_\ell,~\ell=0,1,2,\ldots,N,$ under the model \eqref{eq:generative}.
-The learning objective is identical to that in \cite{ibrahim2019cell}, but the model now involves unknown nonlinear distortions, thereby being much more challenging.
-Note that we do not impose strong structural assumptions on $\s_\ell$, e.g., statistical independence between $s_{r,\ell}$ and $s_{j,\ell}$ as in \cite{taleb1999source,achard2005identifiability} and the stochasticity assumption (i.e., $\bm 1^\T\s_\ell=1$,~$\bm s_\ell\geq \bm 0$) as in \cite{yang2019learning}---existing nonlinear ICA and mixture learning techniques cannot be applied to the problem of interest.
+{Our goal is to learn $ \x_\ell = \bm \Theta \s_\ell,~\ell=1,\ldots,N,$ with a certain nonsingular $\bm \Theta$ under the nonlinear model \eqref{eq:generative}.
+This goal is identical to that in \cite{ibrahim2019cell} under the simpler linear case [cf. Eq.~\eqref{eq:salah}]}.
+Note that we do not impose strong structural assumptions on $\s_\ell$, e.g., statistical independence between $s_{r,\ell}$ and $s_{j,\ell}$ as in \cite{taleb1999source,achard2005identifiability} or the stochasticity assumption (i.e., $\bm 1^\T\s_\ell=1$,~$\bm s_\ell\geq \bm 0$) as in \cite{yang2019learning}---existing nonlinear ICA and mixture learning techniques cannot be applied to the problem of interest.

 Our idea is to seek a nonlinear mapping $\bm f^{(q)}(\cdot): \mathbb{R}^{M_q}\rightarrow \mathbb{R}^{M_q}$ and a linear operator $\bm B^{(q)}$ such that the following criterion is minimized:

 The idea is very similar to that of the linear CCA reformulation as in \eqref{eq:cost_cca}, with nonlinearity taken into consideration.
 Ideally, we wish to obtain